One To One Meetings

 - Facilitator feedback (5 mins): What are your feelings on this one-to-one?
 How should I improve as a facilitator?

-The HR representative will summarize the outcome and new goals in a private mail with the employee.
+The HR representative will summarize the outcome and new goals in a private mail with the employee, if relevant.